jenkins-x/jx-docs/content/en/docs/resources/guides/managing-jx/old/install-on-cluster.md

 Specify the following two `jx install` parameters with the command line or when prompted by the IBM Cloud Private provider:
 - The `domain=''` parameter is the domain to expose ingress endpoints, for example, `jenkinsx.io`.
-- The `external-ip=''` parameter is the external IP that is used to access ingress endpoints from outside the Kubernetes cluster and for bare metal on premise clusters.
+- The `external-ip=''` parameter is the external IP that is used to access ingress endpoints from outside the Kubernetes cluster and for bare metal on-premises clusters.

 If you don't specify these parameters, then the `jx install --provider=icp` command first prompts you to enter the `external-ip` parameter.
 Next, it prompts you to enter the `domain` parameter and offers you the `<external-ip>.nip.io` default value.
 After you enter these values, an ingress endpoint becomes available at `http://jenkins.jx.<your cluster IP>.nip.io`.